SolaceProducts/event-management-agent/README.md

 ### Cloning the Event Management Agent repository

-The Event Management Agent must have access to the event broker(s).
+The Event Management Agent must have access to the event brokers.

 ```
 git clone https://github.com/SolaceLabs/event-management-agent.git